evldog/devops_basic_eduardsklesc/module_2/README.md

     | ------ | ------ |
     | 5e91ef2e6d05adaa9e8860202fb5acc511a82589 | 5e91ef2e6d05adaa9e8860202fb5acc511a82589 |

-    Git sees files with the same content size as one entity with the same id (hash) So we can conclude that de-duplication mechanism is in place
+    Git sees files with the same content size as one entity with the same id (hash).
+    So we can conclude that de-duplication mechanism is in place

 >14\.
 Rezultātus apkopot module_2 README.md
 *